 The issue of maternity is one that is presented in a different light throughout the novel.
-Celestial’s progression in regard to her stance towards motherhood highlights the lasting impact of decisions made.
+Celestial’s progression in regard to her stance towards motherhood highlights the uncertainty that parenthood brings.

 One question that I ask myself is did the writer succeed in creating a novel that can be related to by all, despite their race, sex, class, gender etc.?
 As a black woman, I found it difficult to resolve some of the tensions between my gender and my race when reading the pages dedicated to the trial.
 With Jones consciously choosing to omit the race of the victim, I felt that the trial was between my gender and my race, that in order for one to gain justice the other must face injustice.
 Although Jones makes it very clear that Roy was not the perpetrator of the crime, the victim is certain that he is the man that assaulted her.
 Her justice can only be gained through the wrongful incarceration of an innocent man.
 Whereas, if Roy had been acquitted of the crime, the woman would have seen it as an injustice whilst Roy would have viewed it as justice.